omalk98/Semester2-CPP-Projects/README.md

 # BTP-200 Seneca College

 These are simple C++ projects created as assignments in the Second Semester of College.
+These projects were written with C++14 standard guidelines.

 The main goal of the projects is to practice C++ syntax and produce working code without errors or memory leaks.